indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   *modernize* the mtimes in the extracted Python distributions.
 The easiest way to do this is to clear PyOxidizer's Python distribution cache via ``pyoxidizer cache-clear``.
+* MSI installers built with :py:class:`starlark_tugger.WiXMSIBuilder` should now properly update the ``PATH`` environment variable if that installation option is active.
+This affects PyOxidizer's own MSI installers.

 .. _version_0_15_0: